Dennis Kelly: Career

 Kelly has credited Sharon Horgan for making him become a writer.
 They had both initially met in the early 1990s at LOST youth theatre where they performed in a production of Anton Chekov's The Seagull.
 They again met each other some years later while both drunk in a Camden pub.
 In the pub Kelly explained to Horgan that he had written a play.
 The next day Horgan phoned Kelly up and told him that they should both put the play on.
 Kelly has said that "I honestly think, had I not bumped into her, I wouldn't have become a writer, because I don't think I'd have had the drive.
 Sharon always had a lot of drive and was quite fearless."
+Horgan has since said that she wouldn’t have made it in the TV industry without Kelly’s help either.

 The play that Kelly wrote was called Brendan's Visit, which was performed at the Etcetera Theatre and Canal Cafe Theatre, with Horgan playing one of the characters.
 Kelly has disowned the play saying that "I've killed everyone who ever saw it, let's never talk about that ever again. […] I don't think I can remember what it was about but I'm definitely not going to say what it was about!
 It was just a sitcom with swearing which is like a lot people's first plays."

 Kelly's first professionally produced play Debris was written when he was 30 years old.
 He says he wrote it imagining he'd give himself a part.
 Staged at Theatre503 in 2003, it transferred the next year to Battersea Arts Centre.
 It was well received and he went on to write the controversially titled Osama the Hero which was produced by Hampstead Theatre, beginning a long-running relationship with the theatre.